Executive Director & Chief Curator

 Denis Longchamps is the Executive Director at the Canadian Clay & Glass Gallery.
 He was from 2013 to 2018, the Artistic Director and Chief Curator at the Art Gallery of Burlington.
 He received his PhD in art history in 2009 from Concordia University where he was the administrator of the Jarislowsky Institute for Studies in Canadian Art from 2006 to 2011.
 Longchamps also taught art and craft history at Concordia University, York University and at Dawson College.
 He has contributed essays, articles and reviews to magazines and journals such as Espace-Sculpture, Ceramics Monthly, and Ceramics Art and Perception.
 Recent curatorial projects include the touring exhibition Naked Craft (a collaboration between Canada & Scotland, 2015-2017), Dialogue (a collaboration between the Art Gallery of Burlington and the Burlington Handweavers and Spinners Guild, 2018) and Diana Thorneycroft: Black Forest (dark waters) (2018).
 He is the co-founder of the Canadian Craft Biennial (2017) that included four exhibitions, two residencies, workshops and an international symposium.
 He was the publisher and managing editor of Cahiers métiers d’art: Craft Journal (2006-2016).
 In 2020, Denis was the recipient of the Craft Ontario John and Barbara Mather Award for Lifetime Achievement.

 Public Relations and Shop Assistant

-William Hlowatzki, Public Relations and Events Coordinator, has been with the Gallery since 2001 as a part-time contractor and then became full time in 2004.
+William Hlowatzki, Public Relations and Shop Assistant, has been with the Gallery since 2001 as a part-time contractor and then became full time in 2004.
 William has worked in various service and non-profit organizations his entire career.
-As the Events Coordinator he ensures all public and private events run smoothly.